 [If the certificate was made more than five years after first publication of the plaintiff’s work, use the following in place of the second and third paragraphs of the instruction.
 If the date of first publication is in dispute, add the following at the end of the instruction.]

-If you find that this certificate was made more than five years after first publication of the plaintiff’s work, you are instructed that the certificate is [state the evidentiary weight that the court has accorded to the certificate] to establish that there is a valid copyright in [identify the work in question] and to establish the facts stated in the certificate including [state specifics of the certificate relevant to the case, e.g., that plaintiff’s work is the original and copyrightable work of the author and that the plaintiff owns the copyright in that work], which I explain in Instructions [insert instruction numbers relevant to elements of plaintiff’s burden].
+If you find that this certificate was made more than five years after first publication of the plaintiff [name]’s work, you are instructed that the certificate is [state the evidentiary weight that the court has accorded to the certificate] to establish that there is a valid copyright in [identify the work in question] and to establish the facts stated in the certificate including [state specifics of the certificate relevant to the case, e.g., that plaintiff’s work is the original and copyrightable work of the author and that the plaintiff owns the copyright in that work], which I explain in Instructions [insert instruction numbers relevant to elements of plaintiff’s burden].

 Comment